lexibank/tlopo/out/vol1/chapter2.md

 POc Ross                                            0             e         a         u
 ```

 d)      The labio-velars &ast;pw, &ast;bw and &ast;mw entered the language.
 Most of the items containing a labio-velar lack non-Oceanic cognates, and some, at least, must have been borrowed into POc from neighbouring Papuan languages.
 For example, it can be argued that &ast;mwapo(q) 'taro' was borrowed by POc speakers as they acquired more sophisticated taro-growing techniques from Papuan speakers ([Ross 1996d](../references.md#source-Ross1996d)).
 A few of these items were inherited into POc, and the labio-velar was the reflex of a labial occurring next to a round vowel.
-However, it is not clear in these items that the labio-velar actually occurred in POc ([[Blust 1981](../references.md#source-Blust1981b)a](Source#cldf:Blust1981a)).
+However, it is not clear in these items that the labio-velar actually occurred in POc ([Blust 1981a](../references.md#source-Blust1981a)).
 Thus a number of Oceanic languages reflect &ast;tamʷata 'man, husband', derived from &ast;tau 'body, person' + &ast;mataq 'unripe, immature, young', but we cannot be sure whether this or &ast;taumata(q) was the POc form. e)      PMP &ast;h was lost in POc. f)      PMP &ast;e, phonetically [;)], became POc &ast;0, and the PMP word-final diphthongs &ast;_uy(_),[^3] &ast;-aw and &ast;-ay were simplified to POc &ast;-i, &ast;-0 and &ast;-e respectively, the first two thereby merging with plain vowels.

 The combined effect of (a) and (c) is that each of the PMP pairs &ast;p, &ast;b and &ast;k, &ast;g first merged and then split.
 As a result, for example, PMP &ast;p became either POc &ast;p or POc &ast;b, and the same was true of PMP &ast;b, giving the kind of crossover seen in the initial consonants of these examples: